ToosdaiOtte/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website will respond to any size at any time.
+An adaptive website will respond to the width of the browser at specific points.

 2. Describe what it means to be mobile first vs desktop first.

+Media Queries will go up instead of down in px.
+The whole base width of the website is based around the size of a mobile device.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Setting the font-size to 62.5% sizes rems almost like pixels.
+1.5rem = 15px, 2.5 rem = 25px, etc.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing CSS is being able to branch off of one element instead of making seperate element styles.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love being able to nest elements.
+When we first started learning preprocessing, I didn't understand why I'd need it but now I don't think I could go back.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.